nachoverdon/Slippi2Video/README.md

 * Pray for it to work.

 # OBS Script
+Only tested for Windows.
+"Python scripting has never been officially supported on mac since we couldn't get it to work (also issues with the buildserver I believe).
+Doesn't appear that anybody has figured out why it didn't work or fixed it." (per [Rodney on OBS Forums](https://obsproject.com/forum/threads/python-scripting-dont-work-on-obs-22-0-3.99061/#post-386891))

 Instead of using s2v.py, it's possible to use OBS' built-in Python API (preferable atm).
 Set up take a little bit longer.

 * Open OBS and go to `Tools` > `Scripts` > `Python Settings` and there select the directory with your `python.exe`.